UCL/research-computing-with-cpp/03libraries/sec04Examples.md

 ### find_package - Result

-* If file is found, CMake will try to run it, to find that library.
+* If FindSomeLibrary.cmake is found, CMake will try to run it, to find the required library.
 * FindSomeLibrary.cmake should return SomeLibrary_FOUND:BOOL=TRUE if library was found
 * Sets any other variables necessary to use the library
-* Check CMakeCache.txt
+* Check CMakeCache.txt to see result

 ### find_package - Usage

 * So many 3rd party libraries are CMake ready.
-* If things go wrong, you can debug it - not compiled
+* If things go wrong, you can debug it - CMake is all text based.

 ### find_package - Fixing